-(1) Citigroup Inc. currently expects that the estimated value of the securities on the pricing date will be at least \$910.00 per security, which will be less than the issue price.
+(1) On the date of this pricing supplement, the estimated value of the securities is \$966.40 per security, which is less than the issue price.
 The estimated value of the securities is based on CGMI's proprietary pricing models and our internal funding rate.
 It is not an indication of actual profit to CGMI or other of our affiliates, nor is it an indication of the price, if any, at which CGMI or any other person may be willing to buy the securities from you at any time after issuance.
-See "Valuation of the Securities" in this preliminary pricing supplement.
-(2) CGMI, an affiliate of Citigroup Inc. and the underwriter of the sale of the securities, is acting as principal and will receive an underwriting fee of \$22.50 for each \$1,000 security sold in this offering.
-Certain selected dealers, including Morgan Stanley Wealth Management and their financial advisors, will collectively receive from CGMI a fixed selling concession of \$22.50 for each \$1,000 security they sell.
-Additionally, it is possible that CGMI and its affiliates may profit from expected hedging activity related to this offering, even if the value of the securities declines.
-See "Use of Proceeds and Hedging" in the accompanying prospectus.
+See "Valuation of the Securities" in this pricing supplement.

+- (2) CGMI, an affiliate of Citigroup Inc. and the underwriter of the sale of the securities, is acting as principal and will receive an underwriting fee of \$22.50 for each \$1,000 security sold in this offering.
+Certain selected dealers, including Morgan Stanley Wealth Management and their financial advisors, will collectively receive from CGMI a fixed selling concession of \$17.50 for each \$1,000 security they sell.
+Additionally, it is possible that CGMI and its affiliates may profit from hedging activity related to this offering, even if the value of the securities declines.
+See "Use of Proceeds and Hedging" in the accompanying prospectus. - (3) Reflects a structuring fee payable to Morgan Stanley Wealth Management by CGMI of \$5.00 for each security.